Azerbaijan: Landscape

-Rivers and lakes form the principal part of the water systems of Azerbaijan, they were formed over a long geological timeframe and changed significantly throughout that period.
-This is particularly evidenced by remnants of ancient rivers found throughout the country.
-The country's water systems are continually changing under the influence of natural forces and human-introduced industrial activities.
-Artificial rivers (canals) and ponds are a part of Azerbaijan's water systems.
+Rivers and lakes form the principal part of the water systems of Azerbaijan; they were formed over a long geological timeframe and changed significantly throughout that period.
+This is evidenced by remnants of ancient rivers found throughout the country.
+The water systems are continually changing under the influence of natural forces and human-introduced industrial activities.
+Canals and ponds are a part of Azerbaijan's water systems.
 In terms of water supply, Azerbaijan is below the average in the world with approximately 100000 m3 per year of water per square kilometer.
 All big water reservoirs are built on Kur.
-The hydrography of Azerbaijan basically belongs to the Caspian Sea basin.
+The hydrography of Azerbaijan belongs to the Caspian Sea basin.

 The Kura and Aras are the major rivers in Azerbaijan.
-They run through the Kura-Aras Lowland.
-The rivers that directly flow into the Caspian Sea, originate mainly from the north-eastern slope of the Major Caucasus and Talysh Mountains and run along the Samur–Devechi and Lankaran lowlands.
+They run through the Kura-Aras lowland.
+The rivers that directly flow into the Caspian Sea originate mainly from the north-eastern slope of the Major Caucasus and Talysh Mountains and run along the Samur–Devechi and Lankaran lowlands.

 Yanar Dag, translated as "burning mountain", is a natural gas fire which blazes continuously on a hillside on the Absheron Peninsula on the Caspian Sea near Baku, which itself is known as the "land of fire."
 Flames jet out into the air from a thin, porous sandstone layer.
 It is a tourist attraction to visitors to the Baku area.